anbox-cloud/discourse-docs/howto/install/customise.rst

 -  Copying an existing configuration
 -  Testing a pre-release version

-…and many more.
+... and many more.
 This part of the documentation will help you with this.

 What You Will Need
 ==================